Rishitha03-t/SWAP/README.md

 # SWAP
-a program to swap two numbers using third variables.
+a program to swap two numbers using third variable.